-Liquidity risk is the risk that the Bank will encounter difficulties obtaining the financial resources it needs to meet its financial commitments when they become due.
-Liquidity risk can take the form of, for example, the inability to sell a financial instrument quickly for an amount representative of its fair value, due to its large size, concerning the volume normally traded, or because of some discontinuity in the market.

-Under the Bank's internal policies regarding exposure to liquidity risk, the respective follow-up and monitoring of the established principles and limits is ensured by the Risk Management Department.
+Liquidity risk is the risk the Bank may have difficulty raising the funds it needs to meet its commitments.
+Liquidity risk may, for example, consist of the inability to sell a financial instrument quickly for its fair value.
+Within the Bank's internal policies with regard to exposure to liquidity risk, the oversight and monitoring of the established principles and limits are ensured by the Risk Management Department.